khan-c/app_blocker/README.md

 Intended to be a productivity application.

+A script that you can run.

+Takes a list of processes you want to prevent yourself from running and a time and date range when you don't want them to run.

-A script that you can add a list of processes and it will kill the processes if it's within a specified time and date range
+It will kill the processes if it's within that specified time and date range.

 TODOs